What3words: Other emergency services

+Proprietary

-Supporters of open standards criticise the What3words system for being controlled by a private business and the software for being patented and not freely usable.
+The What3words system has been criticised for being controlled by a private business, and the software for being patented and not freely usable.

-The company has pursued an assertive policy of issuing copyright claims against individuals and organisations that have hosted or published files of the What3words algorithm or reverse-engineered code that replicates the service's functionality, such as the free and open source implementation WhatFreeWords.
-The whatfreewords.org website was subsequently taken down following a Digital Millennium Copyright Act (DMCA) take-down notice issued by What3words.
-This has extended to removing comments on social media which refer to unauthorised versions.
-In late April 2021, a security researcher was subjected to the threat of a lawsuit from What3words, stating that linking to the open source reimplementation "WhatFreeWords" violates the company's copyright.
-"The letter also demanded that he disclose to the [company's lawyers] the identity of the person or people with whom he had shared a copy of the software, agree that he would not make any further copies of the software and to delete any copies of the software he had in his possession."
+The company has pursued a policy of issuing copyright claims against individuals and organisations that have hosted or published files of the What3words algorithm or reverse-engineered code that replicates the service's functionality, such as the free and open source implementation WhatFreeWords; the whatfreewords.org website was taken down following a Digital Millennium Copyright Act (DMCA) take-down notice issued by What3words.
+This policy has extended to removing comments on social media which refer to unauthorised versions.
+In late April 2021, a security researcher who had offered on Twitter to share WhatFreeWords software was contacted by What3Words's law firm, requiring him to delete the tweets and the software, and implying that legal action might follow non-compliance.

 Parody

 The site has been parodied by others who have created services including What3Emojis using emojis, What3Birds using British birds, What3fucks using swear words, Four King Maps also using swear words (covering only the British Isles), and What3Numbers using OpenStreetMap tile identifiers.